Pabau GO app

 Specialty-specific clinical documentation

-Look for a platform with body diagrams, structural assessment tools, and intake forms that reflect how osteopaths actually work.
+Look for body diagrams, structural assessment tools, and intake forms shaped around how osteopaths work.

-Your software should support HIPAA-compliant and paperless workflows out of the box, with digital forms that capture consent, health history, and treatment notes without paper.
+Your software should be HIPAA-compliant and paperless out of the box, with digital forms that capture consent, health history, and treatment notes.

-Pabau’s digital forms builder includes a specialty-specific template library with body diagrams and structural assessment tools tailored to osteopathic practice.
-And with Echo AI (Scribe), documentation time is cut by up to 80% — your notes written while you treat, not after.
+Pabau’s digital forms builder includes a specialty template library with body diagrams and structural assessment tools for osteopathic practice.
+Pabau Scribe cuts documentation time by up to 80%, writing the note while you treat.

 SOAP notes